pallets/itsdangerous/docs/timed.rst

 =======================

-If you want to expire signatures you can use the :class:`TimestampSigner` class which will adds timestamp information and signs it.
-On unsigning you can validate that the timestamp did not
+If you want to expire signatures you can use the :class:`TimestampSigner` class which adds timestamp information and signs it.
+On unsigning you can validate that the timestamp is not older than a given age.
-expire:

 .. code-block:: python